-In cases where a High Voltage or Sub-transmission connection point exists primarily to connect a generator to the Endeavour Energy distribution system, and if energy consumed at that same connection point is less than five per cent of the energy generated during any billing cycle, then Endeavour Energy may apply a General Supply Time Of Use Network Pricing Option, to that connection point.
+In cases where a High Voltage or Sub-transmission connection point exists primarily to connect a generator to the Endeavour Energy distribution system, and if energy consumed at that same connection point is less than five per cent of the energy generated during any billing cycle, then Endeavour Energy may apply the General Supply Seasonal Time of Use Network Pricing Option (tariff N91), to that connection point.

-However, if the connection point in question exceeds the level given above, for more than two months during any period of twelve months, Endeavour Energy reserves the right to assign a Standard High Voltage or Subtransmission Demand Time of Use Network Pricing Option to it, effective from the beginning of the next billing cycle.
+However, if the connection point in question exceeds the level given above, for more than two months during any period of twelve months, Endeavour Energy reserves the right to assign a Standard High Voltage or Subtransmission Seasonal Time of Use Demand Network Pricing Option to it, effective from the beginning of the next billing cycle.

-1.9 Controlled Load Appliances, Terms and Conditions
+9. Controlled Load Appliances, Terms and Conditions